- Brown spots on dahlia leaves can be caused by bacterial, fungal, or viral diseases

 Smut begins with pale yellow spots that turn into brown spots, dry up and die out.
 Fungicide can help

-Sclerotinia Disease
+Sclerotinia Disease (White Mold)

 Sclerotinia, or white mold, are also treatable with fungicide.
 Remember to remove any infected parts to prevent it from spreading

-Remove and destroy all petals from your garden beds.
+- Remove all petals from garden beds

 Southern Blight